 fbpx

-How to Safely Use Muriatic Acid In Your Pool
+How to Safely Add Muriatic Acid In Your Pool to Lower pH and Alkalinity

 Muriatic acid is a cheap way to lower your pool’s alkalinity and pH.
-And keep your pool filters and surfaces clean.
+And you can also use it to clean your pool filters (cartridge and D.E.) and concrete surfaces.
 But adding an acid to your pool can be dangerous if it’s not done safely.

 Here’s a simple guide on how to safely add muriatic acid to your pool.
 You can watch the quick video below or keep reading for a complete muriatic acid tutorial.